Basic AI prompt cheat sheet for everyday business tasks

 Focus only on confirmed decisions and explicit commitments.
 Exclude hypothetical discussions and preliminary ideas.

-By applying these techniques to your everyday business tasks, you’ll not only save time but also get consistently useful, accurate results that require minimal editing.
+By applying these techniques to your everyday business tasks, you will not only save time but also get consistently useful, accurate results that require minimal editing.

-Now that you have these essential techniques, it’s time to put them into practice and develop your prompt engineering skills.
+Now that you have these essential techniques, it is time to put them into practice and develop your prompt engineering skills.
 The real power comes from consistent application and refinement.

 Your next steps:

-- Enhanced prompting from your basic input prompts
+- Enhanced prompting from your basic input, drawing on 20+ academically developed prompting techniques.

-The goal isn’t just better prompts today – it’s developing intuitive skills that become second nature.
+The goal is not just better prompts today, it is developing intuitive skills that become second nature.
+Create a free account and try the Prompt Enhancer and Prompt Library.